innovationOUtside/vce-generic-guide/g-accessibility_classicnb.md

 The Jupyter Nbextensions tab showing the Accessibility Toolbar extension

-The Jupyter Nbextensions tab showing the Accessibility Toolbar extension
+Screenshot of the Jupyter Nbextensions tab listing all the installed ecxtensions and highlighting the option for enabling the Accessibility Toolbar extension.

 ```